p-o-n-y/ExamplePonyApp-madgwick/README.md

 # ExamplePonyApp-madgwick
-An example of pony framework being used, in this case for postprocessing accelemometer and gyroscope data via madgwick filter.
+An example of pony framework being used, in this case for postprocessing accelerometer and gyroscope data via madgwick filter.